5 reasons to use checklists for organizing your mind and space

 - shred unimportant documents with personal information on them

-- sort pile alphabetically or by date or category
+- sort the pile alphabetically or by date or category

 - file placing new documents in the front, header to the left